 After you see how much employee commutes contribute to your company’s carbon footprint, you can get to work reducing those emissions.
 That will look different for everyone.
 For some, it might be creating a bike-to-work program or incentives for carpooling and rideshares or taking public transportation.
 You could even dovetail your efforts to reduce your electricity use by formalizing a work from home plan.

-And if you’re still stuck when it comes to reducing your commuting emissions, our Full Sustainability Platform includes over 100 step-by-step guides to help you reduce your carbon footprint.
+And if you’re still stuck when it comes to reducing your commuting emissions, Sustain.Life’s carbon accounting platform includes over 100 step-by-step guides to help you reduce your carbon footprint.